-Under the 30 May 2008 Crossrail Deed of Undertaking (DoU) between HAL and the Secretary of State for Transport, HAL undertook to be regulated by the Railways Infrastructure (Access and Management) Regulations 2005 (‘the 2005 Regulations’).
+Under the 30 May 2008 Crossrail Deed of Undertaking (DoU) between HAL and the Secretary of State for Transport, HAL undertook to provide access to Heathrow Rail Infrastructure in accordance with certain provisions of the Railways Infrastructure (Access and Management) Regulations 2005 (‘the 2005 Regulations’).

-To comply with the 2005 Regulations, HAL is required to complete two key tasks:
+To comply with these contractual access obligations, HAL is required to issue:

-- Issue a HAL Infrastructure Statement by September 2015 which includes an overview of the infrastructure assets and how access can be applied for and is subsequently allocated.
+HAL Network Statement- an overview of the infrastructure assets and how access can be applied for and is subsequently allocated.
 It also includes principles of the charging regime to be employed.

-- Issue a HAL Infrastructure Code by September 2015 as a set of rules which is incorporated into, and therefore forms part of, each bilateral access contract between HAL and holders of rights of access to the track owned by HAL.
+HAL Network Code - a set of rules which is incorporated into, and therefore forms part of, each bilateral access contract between HAL and holders of rights of access to the track owned by HAL.

 Supporting documentation which includes a standard track access agreement and a standard station access agreement